While LSD is decidedly a modern hallucinogenic drug, there is evidence that the chemical has existed and had an effect on mankind for many centuries.

 In 1762, there were several documented deaths that were attributed to ergot poisoning from contaminated grain.
 A farm laborer’s wife and six children died after suffering terrible symptoms such as blackened and rotting limbs.

 In 1951 in Pont-Saint-Esprit, France, there was another such episode in which either ergot or LSD was implicated.
 In this small village, dozens of people suffered violent delusions requiring restraints and hospitalization.
 Five people died.
 At first, this outbreak was considered related to a possible fungal infection of local grain, but later evidence showed that it could have been connected to something far more sinister.
 According to an article from BBC News, a document from a CIA agent implied that the village may have suffered from a public test of LSD that was produced in Sandoz Chemical, a few hundred kilometers away.

-Despite the violennt symptoms associated with ergot poisoning, the substance has been used medicinally.
-It has been used to treat migraines and Parkinson's disease, and to induce abortion.
+Despite the violent symptoms associated with ergot poisoning, the substance has been used medicinally.
+It has been used to treat migraines and Parkinson’s disease, and to induce abortion.

 To generate ergot for medicinal purposes today, grain crops in the Czech republic, Germany, Hungary, Switzerland, Austria and Poland are artificially infected with spores for Claviceps purpurea, the scientific name of the fungus.